RashfiTabassum/UniJunction-A_MERN_Stack_Project/README.md

 # UniJunction - A MERN Full Stack Platform

-**UniJunction** is a full-stack web application built with the MERN stack, designed to facilitate seamless Alumni-Student connections.
+**UniJunction** is a full-stack web application built with the MERN stack, designed to facilitate Alumni-Student connections.
 The platform allows students to connect with alumni for personalized, paid mentorship, helping them navigate the complexities of higher education and university selection.

 ## Motivation